tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_javadoc_tags.md

 ## Why all the detail about Javadoc tags?

 I've added a lot of specific detail and style guidelines about Javadoc tags here.
 Why?
-I wanted you to realize, if you're new to the topic, that annotations for the Javadoc follow a lot of style conventions and best practices.
+I wanted you to realize that annotations for the Javadoc follow a lot of style conventions and best practices.
 These conventions and best practices might not always be apparent or followed in Java files that you might be working on.
 You can add a lot of value just by making sure the content aligns with these style conventions.

 ## More information about Javadoc